waterbycounty

 What's happening with rivers in Barry County right now?

-Barry County's primary USGS streamgage on the Flat Creek below Jenkins, MO is currently reading 60.1 cubic feet per second — 20% of the long-term mean of 302.59 cfs.
+Barry County's primary USGS streamgage on the Flat Creek below Jenkins, MO has a pipeline snapshot of 60.1 cubic feet per second — 20% of the long-term mean of 302.59 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Barry County water compare to the Missouri average?